-Massalia is a average-sized asteroid orbiting between Mars and Jupiter in the main portion of the asteroid belt.
+Massalia is a large asteroid orbiting between Mars and Jupiter in the main portion of the asteroid belt.
 NASA JPL has not classified Massalia as potentially hazardous because its orbit does not bring it close to Earth.

 The rotation of Massalia has been observed.
 It completes a rotation on its axis every 8.10 days.